 AREA MAIN FACTORS The Board has overall responsibility for the operation and effectiveness of the Group's system of internal controls and risk management, and consider risk appetite and progress to target for identified strategic risks in detail every six months, with interim updates every board meeting.
 These processes involve all areas of the business to identify risks, including new and emerging areas of concern, consider the potential impact and likelihood of the risk manifesting, and manage mitigating controls accordingly.
 Throughout the year the Board reviews risk management processes and discusses and agrees mitigation strategies, for the principal and emerging risks across the business.
 There is an annual review of the effectiveness of internal controls in compliance with the requirements of the UK Corporate Governance Code.
-Internal and/or external audit policies, processes activities and/or reports a variety of inputs including the Audit Committee's review of the The Internal Audit function conducts audits of 1st and 2nd line systems of internal control, which consider the adequacy and effectiveness of risk management, compliance and control activities.
+Internal and/or external audit policies, processes, activities and/or reports The effectiveness of the internal audit function is monitored using a variety of inputs including the Audit Committee's review of the audit reports produced, the Audit Committee's interaction with the Head of Internal Audit, updates at each meeting on progress against the internal audit plan, as well as other periodic quality reporting.
+The Internal Audit function conducts audits of 1st and 2nd line systems of internal control, which consider the adequacy and effectiveness of risk management, compliance and control activities.
 All internal audits are conducted in accordance with the standards promulgated by the Chartered Institute of Internal Auditors.
 The Head of Internal Audit provides an annual opinion on the effectiveness of the internal control framework.
 Our External Auditors and our Reporter review the Company's approach to risk and request evidence of risk review in the business.
-Systems for maintaining supply/business continu stated action plans
+Systems for maintaining supply/business continuit stated action plans During the year the Audit Committee received regular reports on systems of internal control and risk management, in particular on data protection, business continuity, disaster recovery and

-ARI EA MAIN FACTORS cybersecurity, and on the progress of programmes to improve compliance and internal controls across the business. • Policies to prevent fraud and other unethical behaviour; whistleblowing policy The Company's Code of Conduct sets out our focus on "doing the right thing" to Earn the Trust of our Customers and includes reference to the Company's Whistleblowing Policy, which is widely publicised among colleagues and key contractors and provides an opportunity for colleagues to "speak up" on any issues of concern.
+AREA MAIN FACTORS cybersecurity, and on the progress of programmes to improve compliance and internal controls across the business.
+Policies to prevent fraud and other unethical behaviour; whistleblowing policy The Company's Code of Conduct sets out our focus on "doing the right thing" to Earn the Trust of our Customers and includes reference to the Company's Whistleblowing Policy, which is widely publicised among colleagues and key contractors and provides an opportunity for colleagues to "speak up" on any issues of concern.
 All colleagues are trained in the Code of Conduct on joining the Company and complete refresher training periodically.
 The Code is supported by several Group policies, as well as associated procedures and guidance, including: Anti-bribery and corruption; Anti-fraud, Conflict of Interests; Gifts and Hospitality, and Anti-bullying and Harassment.
 Since April 2015 the Company has subscribed to a confidential and independent whistleblowing helpline operated by Safecall - an independent company that specialises in handling concerns at work.
 Safecall are available 24 hours a day and can be contacted by phone or by email.
 The Audit Committee receives Whistleblowing reports in private meetings with the Head of Internal Audit on a regular basis.
 Matters are investigated and reported back to the Committee at its next meeting.
-The Company also has a comprehensive suite of Employment Policies. • Risk, compliance other assurance statements During the year the Audit Committee scrutinised the following key regulatory submissions: Annual Performance Report; Risk and Compliance Statement; Data Assurance Summary, as evidence that the data provided is accurate; Ring-Fencing Certificate; and the Charges Schemes for 2022-2023.
+The Company also has a comprehensive suite of Employment Policies.
+Risk, compliance other assurance statements During the year the Audit Committee scrutinised the following key regulatory submissions: Annual Performance Report; Risk and Compliance Statement; Data Assurance Summary, as evidence that the data provided is accurate; Ring-Fencing Certificate; and the Charges Schemes for 2022-2023.